Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

-# A big example project #
+# A big example project - 176,113 tech salaries visualized #

-# Visualizing 176,113 US tech salaries

 We're going to build this: